quicwg/base-drafts/draft-ietf-quic-recovery.md

 In order to accelerate loss recovery and reduce timeouts, the receiver SHOULD send an immediate ACK when it receives a new packet which is not one greater than the largest received packet number.
-A receiver MAY send immediate ACKs for the next few ack-eliciting packets that are received, but not for more than 1/8 RTT after receiving the out-of-order packet.
+A receiver MAY send immediate ACKs for the next few ack-eliciting packets that are received, but SHOULD not send an immediate ACK for more than 1/8 RTT after receiving an out-of-order packet.

 Similarly, packets marked with the ECN Congestion Experienced (CE) codepoint in the IP header SHOULD be acknowledged immediately, to reduce the peer's response